 Elder Rifts are a vital part of progressing your character in Diablo Immortal, acting as a repeatable activity to earn Legendary Gems.
-However, in order to maximize your chances, you will need to make use of eithers or s.
+However, in order to maximize your chances, you will need to make use of either Crests or Legendary Crests.
 Read on to learn more about the mechanics, modifiers, and rewards of Elder Rifts.

 Elder Rifts Overview

 Elder Rifts are instanced dungeons with randomized layouts, monsters, and final bosses.
 They are the scaling difficulty counterpart to Challenge Rifts' statistically fixed trials.
 Elder Rifts are quick, endlessly repeatable, and potentially very rewarding (loot-wise) content, with an important stipulation — the best rewards will only come from enhancements paid for by real money.